-If, like me, you normally eat your porridge with a bit of fruit on top, maybe some honey, yogurt or maple syrup if you’re feeling particularly excited, then I have news.
+If like me, you normally eat your porridge/oatmeal with a bit of fruit on top, maybe some honey, yoghurt or maple syrup if you’re feeling particularly excited, then I have news.
 We’ve been missing out.
 The hottest trend in porridge (yes, there are porridge trends) is to top your oaty concoction with savoury goodies – to make savoury porridge.

 “In the mornings when I make oatmeal, instead of eating it with something sweet, I make a yummy concoction of sautéed zucchini with collard greens, caramelized shallots, and egg whites.
-I top it all off with ponzu sauce (a Japanese sauce made from rice vinegar and citrus) or some lemon juice.” she has said.
+I top it all off with ponzu sauce (a Japanese sauce made from rice vinegar and citrus) or some lemon juice.” she said.

-It’s taken me a couple of weeks as Ponzu sauce, isn’t exactly on the High Street (and when I asked for it in my local Asian supermarket the owner had to google it.
+It’s taken me a couple of weeks as Ponzu sauce, isn’t exactly on the High Street (and when I asked for it in my local Asian supermarket the owner had to google it).
 I eventually ordered mine from the Japan Centre).
 But other than that it was super simple – and I’m particularly challenged in the culinary skills department.

 Now, I didn’t have Diaz’s exact recipe – or a zucchini/courgette, or, any collard greens, and I refuse to waste a perfectly good egg yolk, so I adapted a little.
 Here’s what I did…

-1 sachet of steel cut microwavable oats
+1 sachet of steel-cut microwavable oats

 Half the white part of a leek